 Podcasts are very popular today, but the marketing industry has started misusing the term really.
 Podcasts refer to audio content while today, most brands create DIY video shows/interviews and call them podcasts.
 If you create video content, you can easily convert it into an audio-only file.
 There are many different free tools online that will allow you to do that.

 So, why would you repurpose video into audio?
-Well, I think it’s worth a try because you can start building a podcast without investing extra effort.
+Well, I think it’s worth a try because you can start building a podcast without investing the extra effort.
 You can publish it on many podcast platforms such as Spotify, Apple, Google, Amazon, or Stitcher.

 People love podcasts because they allow for multitasking and you can even consume them passively while working, running, or doing whatever.
 The advantage of creating a video first reflects in the fact you can repurpose it into more content formats than if you were to start with recording a podcast.
 You can turn a video into an audio file, but you cannot turn audio file into a video one.